lsst-dm/scipi_docs_prototype/templates/instruc_template.forTasks.rst

 ..
 Note:: Be concise and link to other tasks wherever needed.
 This can be a  few more sentences, but should not contain very many details or math  at this point (that will go in the algorithmic section at the bottom).
 It should just say  where this fits into the larger DM structure, what retargetable  subtasks or methods within a task it calls by default.

-For example, for procCcd we would give a list of the 3 subtasks that procCcd invokes to do its job.
+For example, for `ProcessCcd` we would give a list of the 3 subtasks that `ProcessCcd` invokes to do its job.

 ..
 Note:: If there are optional tasks that are called you can choose to fill those in here as well, but note them as optional and depending on  whether a flag is set in the configuration parameters